-We our immensely proud of our links with the community and, from our foundation in 1487 by Sir Edmond Shaa, our place in Stockport’s history, present and future.
-We continuously look to ways we can engage and develop relationships in support of fellow schools, public bodies, community groups, charities and other organisations.
+We are immensely proud of our links with the community and, from our foundation in 1487 by Sir Edmond Shaa, our place in Stockport’s history, present and future.
+We continuously look at ways we can engage and develop relationships in support of fellow schools, public bodies, community groups, charities and other organisations.

 Our own pupils also benefit from this engagement.
 By interacting with the world around them, SGS students gain an understanding of different communities and the ways they can have a positive impact.